DGAP-Stimmrechte: ADO Properties S.A. (deutsch)

 T- A- L B- .- 2

-8. Informa- tion in relati- on to the person subject to the notifi- cation obliga- tion: (please tick the applica- ble box) Person subject to the notifi- cation obliga- tion is not control- led by any natural person or legal entity and does not control any other underta- king(s) holding direct- ly or indi- rectly an inte- rest in the (underl- ying) issuer.- xiii X Full chain of control- led underta- kings through which the voting rights and/or the financi- al instru- ments are effec- tively held star- ting with the ultima- te control- ling natural person or legal entity- xiv (please provide a separa- te organi- satio- nal chart in case of a complex structu- re):
+8. Infor- mati- on in rela- tion to the per- son sub- ject to the noti- fica- tion obli- ga- tion: (plea- se tick the appli- cable box) Per- son sub- ject to the noti- fica- tion obli- gati- on is not con- trol- led by any natu- ral per- son or legal enti- ty and does not con- trol any other under- takin- g(s) hol- ding di- rect- ly or indi- rect- ly an inte- rest in the (unde- rlyin- g) issu- er.- xiii X Full chain of con- trol- led under- ta- kings throu- gh which the vo- ting right- s an- d/or the finan- cial in- stru- ments are effec- tive- ly held star- ting with the ulti- mate con- trol- ling natu- ral per- son or legal enti- tyxiv (plea- se provi- de a sepa- rate orga- nisa- tio- nal chart in case of a com- plex struc- ture)- :

 N Na- % of % of T- D-